GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/stepped-up.md

 Auth Server->>Website: access_token, id_token,<br>refresh_token
 end

-rect rgb(195, 212, 255)
+rect rgb(255,255,186)
 Website->>API:  request some endpoint<br>(with new access_token)
 API->>API:  verify the acess_token.
 It should contain the necessary scope i.e otp end

 ```

-### Steps 1-6:

-1. The client should be configured to return id_token (hybrid flow)
-3. Update token script should be updated to return encrypted inum in id_token.
+### Step A: Ensure id_token has some info to identify the user:

+1. When the user logs in for the very first time and performs basic authentication, the Update Token script can be used to place a custom claim containing some user identification.
+In this example, we store the encrypted inum of the user as a "custom claim" in the id_token.
+1. A good practice is to not put the primary key / user identifier in plain text

+UpdateToken script:
 ```
    def modifyIdToken(self, jsonWebResponse, context):
         print "Update token script.
 Modify idToken: %s" % jsonWebResponse sessionIdService = CdiUtil.bean(SessionIdService)